Management Recruiters of Centerville

 - Lack of preparation for the interview.
 Information is abundant.

 - Smoking during the interview, including at meals.
+DO NOT SMOKE!

 - If relocation is involved make sure that you and your significant others have given careful consideration to the ramifications of a move.